pyralog/pyralog/WIREGUARD_PROTOCOL.md

 ### Unified WireGuard Mesh

-DLog creates a **fully-meshed WireGuard network** where every node and client is a peer:
+Pyralog creates a **fully-meshed WireGuard network** where every node and client is a peer:

 ```
 ┌─────────────────────────────────────────────────────────┐